malcolmmathew-zz/bot-engine/README.md

 1. Valid Python distribution with pip.
 It is recommended that a virtual environment is created to box the python dependencies.

+2. Verified Facebook Developer account.

-2. Heroku installed with the login credentials specified.
+3. Heroku installed with the login credentials specified.
 You will need space for a new application to be deployed to Heroku.

 ```bash
 # log into Heroku